-The District's management is cautious about the financial future of the District.
-The current financial slowdown due to the COVID-19 Pandemic could have a serious effect on New York State's ability to raise revenues and could affect the district's state aid payments.
-The District has received federal CARES Act funding and will receive ESSER Funds in the future to ameliorate any reduction in state funding.
+The District's management is cautiously optimistic about the financial future of the District.
+New York State has enacted a two-year phase-in for the full funding of the Foundation Aid.
+The District will receive a significant increase in state aid for the 2022-23 school year and expects a further increase in aid for the 2023-24 school year.
 The enactment of the State Aid cap and the Property Tax Levy cap has restricted the ability of the District to increase revenues.
 Currently, the District has sufficient reserves to continue to operate without a dramatic impact on the educational programs for its students in the near-term future.
 The reserves, however, are a finite source of revenue; once they are expended, the District will have to make significant reductions in the educational programs.